ElisabethHuhn/ArchitectureTemplate/README.md

 # Introduction

-This project is meant to be a starting point.
+This project is a specific example of using the template as a starting point.

-It provides a rough template framework for a state-of-the-art Android Compose Project.
+# Discussion

-Start here and build your new project from this base.
+I was actually not terribly happy with the results of using this template.

-This readme file is a work in progress.
-Eventually it will contain instructions for setting up a new project from this template.
+The architecture ended up being convoluted with a lot of tech debt that needs to be cleaned up.

 # Architecture Notes
 The project is an example of State of the Art Android Architecture circa 2023.
 It uses: